philmayes/midi_maker/README.md

 These generate the actual MIDI output using the definitions that have been created.

 ### bar
-Format: `bar chords=chord1,chord2...`
+Format: `bar chords=chord1,chord2... clip=false`

 The chords can be preceded by a duration; if not, a quarter note is assumed.
+For example, `bar chords=C` is a C major bar; `bar chords=hC,Am,F` has two beats of C major, one beat of A minor and one beat of F major.

+See **Discussions: Clipping** for use of the `clip` parameter.

 ### mute
 The voices created with the `voice` command are initially all audible.
 Turn one or more voices off with `mute voices=vname1,vname2...`.
 Turn all voices off with `mute voices=all`.The inverse of `mute` is `hear`.